 Completed applications are considered on a rolling basis September–June each year.
 Our admissions committee carefully reviews the comprehensive experience, ability and aspirations of each applicant, selecting those students who will be most successful in the program.
 The minimum criteria for admission include:

-Admission to the Broad Executive MBA program requires the following steps:
+Admission to the Executive MBA program requires the following steps:

 Notification of the admissions committee decision is sent by email.
-Once admitted to the Eli Broad College of Business Executive MBA program, students make a non-refundable $1,000 deposit to hold their place in the class.
+Once admitted to the Executive MBA program, students make a non-refundable $1,500 deposit to hold their place in the class.

 All incoming students are required to attend a two-day orientation in early August.
-You will connect with your classmates, faculty and staff; gain best practices from a current student panel; and develop the strong team dynamics/priorities that are essential to your success.
-You will also receive your course materials for the residency week and get ready to dive in to the learning immediately.
+You will connect with your classmates, faculty and staff; gain best practices from an alumni panel; and develop the strong team dynamics/priorities that are essential to your success.
+You will also receive your course materials for the mandatory residency week and get ready to dive in to the learning immediately.
 All of this provides you with a crucial foundation for your Executive MBA experience.